We take a look at personal loans and credit cards and explain how they work and why one is better than the other in certain situations

 Every time you use the card, the transaction will be added to the card balance.
 Each month the cardholder receives a statement, showing all the transactions made and the total balance of what’s owed.

-Credit cards offer a flexible way to borrow and they are often described as offering revolving credit.
+A credit card offers a flexible way to borrow and they are often described as offering revolving credit.
 This means that you can use the card to spend up to a pre-agreed credit limit, then repay at least some of the debt each month, then use the card over and over again as required.
 All without having to repeatedly take out lots of separate credit agreements every time you wanted to use the card.

 The credit card company sets the cardholder a credit limit, which to start with may only be a few hundred pounds, but as their credit history and credit score improves, the limit may eventually be raised to thousands of pounds depending on the cardholder’s circumstances.
 However, if the cardholder goes over this limit, they will be charged a penalty fee unless they quickly get the account back in order.